BUNPC/capStall/README.md

 T - number of images in the time series

-# Instructions to run Cap_Stall GUI:
+# Instructions to run CapStall GUI:
 1. Select Load data in menu tool (Menu > Load Data)
 1. A window prompt opens.
 Select the folder which has the MIP time series data
 1. If needed, load previous results (Menu > Load results) or else go to next step